jeffreyguo/SS-Behat-quicksetup/README.md

 If you are unable to debug using the information collected with the above methods, it is possible to delay the step execution by adding the following step:

-    And I wait for "10000"
+    And I put a breakpoint

-where `10000` is the number of millisecods you wish the session to wait.
-It is very useful when you want to look at the error or developer console inside the browser or if you want to interact with the session page manually.
+This will stop the execution of the tests until you press the return key in the terminal.
+This is very useful when you want to look at the error or developer console inside the browser or if you want to interact with the session page manually.

 ### Can I set breakpoints through XDebug?